If you want to maximize investment returns, you should consider The Samurai Method to investing.

 For the investing portion of our net worth, I think we can do a better job optimizing returns by allocating our money through various channels, including building your own portfolio.

-Another consideration to think about is farming out some of your investable assets to an algorithmic advisor like Wealthfront, which charges nothing for the first $10,000 – $15,000 managed.
-They’ve grown to roughly $3B in assets under management because they’ve been able to perform while minimizing costs.
-If time is valuable, and ETFs and portfolio construction are a commodity, then having someone invest for you at a low cost is a good move if your time is better spent making money elsewhere.
-I plan to allocate new capital with Wealthfront and compare the performance soon.
+Another consideration to think about is farming out some of your investable assets to an algorithmic advisor like Personal Capital, which charges 0.89% or less.
+If time is valuable, and ETFs and portfolio construction are a commodity, then having someone invest for you at a low cost is a good move.
+Your time is better spent making money elsewhere.

 The other risk-free rate of return is a long-term CD guaranteed by the FDIC up to $250,000 for individuals and $500,000 for married couples.
 A 7 – 10 year CD so happens to yield roughly 2% – 2.3%, which goes to show you that the market is efficient.